 It is easy to get confused as with the pool selector valve in either position water is expelled from the pool down the waste pipe.

-The difference between backwash and waste is that in the backwash position, pool water passes through the sand filter backward removing any dirt or debris trapped in the sand before going down the waste pipe.
+The difference between backwash and waste is that in the backwash position, pool water passes through the sand filter backward, removing any dirt or debris trapped in the sand before going down the waste pipe.
 In the waste setting the filter is bypassed so the water passes straight out of the waste pipe.

 IMPORTANT

-This can cause severe damage to the valve so always turn the pump off first.
+This can cause severe damage to the valve, so always turn the pump off first.

-When I first bought my house with a swimming pool, I knew nothing about cleaning and maintaining it.
+When I bought my house with a swimming pool, I knew absolutely nothing about pool care.
+I just winged it for a while, making many mistakes along the way.

-I was recommended Swim University’s Pool Care Handbook and video course so I bought it and have never regretted it.
+Fortunately, I was recommended Swim University’s Pool Care Handbook and Video Course.
+I bought it and it was an absolute game-changer.

 Inside a pool multiport valve

-When you push the multiport valve handle down and move it the light-colored unit on the right of the photo turns allowing water from the pool pump to pass through the opening into whichever of the sections in the bottom of the valve housing on the left side of the photo that the hole lines up with.
+When you push the multiport valve handle down and move it, the light-colored unit on the right of the photo turns, allowing water from the pool pump to pass through the opening into whichever of the sections in the bottom of the valve housing on the left side of the photo that the hole lines up with.

 Multiport valve problems